State’s Top 500 Tax Delinquencies Total $394 Million

 Individual taxpayers on the list can call 888.426.8555 to resolve their accounts.
 Business taxpayers can call 888.426.8751.

-The Board of Equalization has a similar list of the state’s top sales and use tax debtors, which is updated quarterly.
+The California Department of Tax and Fee Administration has a similar list of the state’s top sales and use tax debtors, which is updated quarterly.

 FTB administers two of California's major tax programs: Personal Income Tax and the Corporation Tax.
 FTB also administers other non tax programs and delinquent debt collection functions, including delinquent vehicle registration debt collections on behalf of the Department of Motor Vehicles, and court–ordered debt.
 Annually, FTB’s tax programs collect more than 70 percent of the state’s general fund.
 For more information on other taxes and fees in California, visit taxes.ca.gov.